Ahmedsaed/100-days-of-code/README.md

 -->

+### Day 54: March 20, 2022
+**Progress:**

+- Watched some programming tutorials
+- Learned a lot about linux and how it works (Keyring concept)
+- Installed gcc and python3.7 for linux

+**Thoughts:** Linux is very cool.
+It's a way better than windows as a development environment

 ### Day 53: March 19, 2022
 **Progress:**

 - Made some improvements in "leaderboard_single" problem (Dell Hacktrick hackathon)
+- Made some configuration to my linux os

 ### Day 52: March 18, 2022
 **Project:**

 - Mario AI
+- Installed Zorin Linux

 **Progress:**